artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/attitude.markdown

 categories: psychology
 ---

-The difficult attitude as I call it is quite curious, because people who are rude and treat others bad might also attract them.
-In this article I am going to describe this phenomenon.
+**The difficult attitude** is quite interestinng behaviour, expecially when rude and unpolite people attract others.

+People who insult others might be seen as

+* **Honest and worth trust**, because they speak from their heart.
+* **Strong**, becouse they have to deal very often with consequences and be in fight/conflict.

+People who tease and have fun from hurting others: I think they are seen as those who have problems with themselves.

-## Trademarks
+### Trademarks

 Like MD house with his drugs, the trade make is an uneasy habit that makes everyone suffer from a little bit.

 "If you face some problem that bothers you make others suffer from it even more"

-## The art of offending people
+# The art of offending people

-Clever insults Politically inforrect and as much as possible an offensive language (insult of the day)
+To really offend people you have to figure out what they really care about.
+The better you know somone the much harder you might hurt her/him.

+The life is cruel and you meet a lot of people who use offensive language against you.
+You have to deal with it, sometimes it is better to avoid words fight, sometimes you have to win a fight.
+In this chapter I despribe how to make an insult and deal with it.

+Person whose speech or response is openly offensive are almost on lost position and seen as simpleminded.
+So if someone puch you with words, you can respond with even stronger attack.
+There is Winston Chirchill's resopnse to Lady Astor's insult:

+- *If you were my husband, I'd give you poison*
+- *If you were my wife, I'd drink it.*

+Here you can easly see who is a strong person and who is not.

+*Describe chnaging a frame strategy*

 # Insult of the day

+Clever insults Politically inforrect and as much as possible an offensive language

 ---
 *I wonder how he grew to be an adult when he's so stupid that I don't expect him to find food.*